shlomif/shlomif-tech-diary/challenges-in-my-quest-to-be-the-next-big-author.md

 There are quite a few challenges that I'm facing in my quest to become the next big author.
+For the record, I wish to become the next J.K.
+Rowling, only as you'll see my approach and methodology are very different than her original approach.

-Here are some of them:
+Anyway, here are some of the challenges I face:

 1) Giving legitimacy to fan fiction ( https://en.wikipedia.org/wiki/Fan_fiction ),
 crossovers ( https://en.wikipedia.org/wiki/Fan_fiction#Crossovers )/mashups , Real